-CIPFA's Prudential Code of Practice recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
+CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next two years.
+The table above shows that the Authority expects to comply with this recommendation during 2022/23.